 The rig barge sits on submerged limestone berms that stand less than one metre high.
 The berm is surrounded by 24 ice-resistant piles, each weighing 70t.
 With a diameter of 1.6m and a height of 30m, the berms are used to break up ice sheets and reduce forces on the barge.

-The scope of work for Saipem includes oil and gas production from artificial island facilities Island Block A and Island Block D. Installation works are expected to be completed by 2012.
+The work for Saipem includes oil and gas production from artificial island facilities Island Block A and Island Block D. Installation works were completed in 2013.

 IMPaC was awarded a $700m contract to provide overall stability and detailed design and construction supervision services for the entire rig at the field.